Convert Partnership to LLP

 Unique Name

-A unique prefix builds the LLP’s brand and it is preferred to be a coined word
+A unique prefix helps establish the LLP’s brand identity and is ideally a coined or invented word that distinguishes it from others.

 Business Object